 Greg holds a Bachelor of Business Administration in Finance from The University of Texas at Austin, graduating summa cum laude.
 Greg is actively involved in the Houston community, currently serving on the boards of Small Steps Nurturing Center and The Texas Hearing Institute.

-John Guoynes is Vice of Business Development for E3 Energy Services, a solution- based compression and midstream service provider.
-John has over 35 years of experience in oil & gas engineering and operations including: President of Big North Consulting, Director of Production and Operations at Rice Energy and Engineering Manager for CNX Gas.
+John Guoynes is Vice President of Business Development for E3 Energy Services, a solution- based compression and midstream service provider.
+John has over 35 years of experience in oil and gas engineering and operations including: President of Big North Consulting, Director of Production and Operations at Rice Energy and Engineering Manager for CNX Gas.
 He has a broad expertise in both upstream and midstream sectors of unconventional and conventional assets including production optimization, reservoir management, gas storage and enhanced oil recovery.
 He is currently involved with a variety of ventures for oil, natural gas and NGL’s including practical solutions for decarbonization.

 Jon is the CEO of Locus Bio-Energy Solutions and an experienced industry presenter that advocates for developing disruptive green technology to maximize sustainability and profitability of oilfield operations.
 He has more than 30 years of experience as a seasoned oil executive, previously holding leadership positions including global head of BL Oil Services at Clariant, Global Technology Director at BP, EVP at Champion Technologies and MD at Sasol Oilfield Chemicals.
 Jon is originally from the United Kingdom and a Fellow of the Royal Society of Chemistry.
 He has a BA in chemistry from the University of Liverpool, an MBA from the University of Durham and is a holder of four patents.